Home » Blog Tips

 # END WordPress

-You can replace xxx with the site who is stealing your bandwidth and in second line you can restirct files by extension or types.
-Remember This is to just avoid one hot linker.
-Here is the link to complete guide of all the three scenarios.
-Stop Image Hotlinking using .htaccess and this article How Do I Stop Hotlinking and Bandwidth Theft? can explain you meaning of each line and terms being used.
-I would recommend using the first link for implementing the code and second to understand it better. ( I got some problem while using the code from second article)
+Here is the link to the complete guide of all the three scenarios.
+Stop Image Hotlinking using .htaccess and this article How Do I Stop Hotlinking and Bandwidth Theft? can explain your meaning of each line and terms being used.
+I would recommend using the first link for implementing the code and the second to understand it better. ( I got some problem while using the code from the second article)

-I don’t have PHP based Site or Wordpress What should I do?
+I don’t have PHP based Site or WordPress What should I do?

 Since I faced this problem, I wanted to share it with you all.
 I hope this helps many others.